 The biggest issue I had with the van was how the charge port opened (yes I know I’m pedantic!).
 It comes with a mechanical bonnet type pull-lever inside the cabin which I felt was a tad crude.
 After finding out that the Gen 2 Nissan Leaf could open with the remote I decided that the van need this too.

 The challenge was how to make it work using the factory remote.
 I’ve not come across any systems that can do this before.
 After spending to much time searching I gave up and decided to design my own circuit.

-I’ve called it the Double Tap Module as it will active a second output if the lock button is pressed twice within 3 seconds.
-On the van it also activates a timer to turn a LED strip on for 3 minutes so I can see the charging port which helps when plugging it in at night time 🙂
+I’ve called it the Double Tap Module as it will activate the second output if the lock button is pressed twice within 3 seconds.
+On the van, it also activates a timer to turn a LED strip on for 3 minutes so I can see the charging port which helps when plugging it in at night time 🙂

 Window Closure and Venting

 Next came automatic window closure.
 I added a Viper 535T module which automatically closes the windows when the alarm arms.
 It also gives the windows a single press full open or close which the passenger window did not have as standard.